OOI-CabledArray/metadataVerification/README.md

 -----------
 ### create rawfileSN_YYYYMMDD and enter new instruments
-First you run ExtractRawArchiveSerialNumber.ipynb.
+Before you run ExtractRawArchiveSerialNumber.ipynb.
 Make sure your local asset management repo is synced with the **OOI remote** (not just your personal remote).

-Update the `param/RCA-InstrumentList.csv` in your local assetManagement repo with any new deployments for the current year.
+Make sure `param/RCA-InstrumentList.csv` in your local assetManagement repo is updated with any new sensors for the current year.
 These can be found in `ooi/asset-management/bulk/sensor_bulk_load-AssetRecord.csv`

 -----------